GusBusDraws/Segmentflow/README.md

     If True, smooth particles following marching cubes surface meshing.
-    Surface meshing with the marching cubes algorithm produces blocky particles with a limited amount of surface normal directions (simple 6 Cartesian vectors plus 12 oriented halfway between each of those vectors).
+    Surface meshing with the marching cubes algorithm produces blocky particles with a limited amount of surface normal directions (simple 6 Cartesian vectors plus 12 oriented between each pair of connecting faces normals and 8 vectors oriented between each triplet of edges).
     Defaults to None

   - Target number of Triangles/Faces : int or None